This season of Big Brother Australia is in full swing, and this year, Big Brother had amped things up.

 He’s also brought back fan favourites, like Farmer Dave Graham and Estelle Landy, and agents of chaos Tully Smyth and Drew Anthony, whose showmance remains one of the most notable in the show’s history.

-Does Jaycee have what it takes to make it to the Final Three?
+Does she have what it takes to go all the way?
 Only time will tell.
 Until then…

 Big Brother Royalty Vs New Contenders airs Monday – Wednesdays, only on Channel 7 and 7 Plus.